samsungsamiio/samsungsami.io/source/sami/api-spec.md

 `PUT /rules/<ruleId>`
 {:.pa.param.http}

-Modifies parameters of a Rule created by the application.
+Modifies parameters of a Rule.

 This call accepts application and user tokens as the access token.